RohithYB-JR/Seat_belt_detection/README.md

 The system is designed to detect people in camera frames and classify whether a seat belt is being worn or not.
 It also provides a complete dataset preparation and model training pipeline so that users can train the system using their own datasets.

 The project supports both direct image datasets and video-based datasets.
-Videos containing "with seat belt" and "without seat belt" examples can be automatically converted into images before continuing through the dataset preparation and training pipeline.
+Videos containing `with seat belt` and `without seat belt` examples can be automatically converted into images before continuing through the dataset preparation and training pipeline.

 The system can be used for: